Larry Sabato: Predictions accuracy

-In November 2010, Crystal Ball projected that Republicans would pick up 55 seats in the House of Representatives.
-The Republicans picked up 63 House seats.
-It predicted a pickup of 8 seats in the Senate for Republicans.
-The Republicans picked up 6 Senate seats.
+In November 2010, Crystal Ball projected that Republicans would pick up 55 seats in the House of Representatives, later the Republicans picked up 63 House seats.
+It predicted a pickup of 8 seats in the Senate for Republicans, later the Republicans picked up 6 Senate seats.
 In 2012, Crystal Ball projected that Obama would win the presidency with 290 electoral votes to 248 for Romney; there would be no change in partisan makeup of the Senate, with Democrats at 53 and Republicans at 47; and Democrats would pick up 3 seats in the House of Representatives, for a result of 239 Republicans and 196 Democrats.
-The projection was similar to the actual results, but Crystal Ball under-estimated Obama's number of electoral votes (332) and under-estimated Democratic victories in both the Senate (Democrats picked up two seats) and in the House (Democrats picked up eight seats).
+The projection was similar to the actual results but Crystal Ball underestimated Obama's number of electoral votes (332) and underestimated Democratic victories in both the Senate (Democrats picked up two seats) and in the House (Democrats picked up eight seats).

-Crystal Ball made widespread incorrect predictions in 2016, wrongly predicting the outcome of the presidential race, as well as the outcomes of the House and Senate races.
-The night before voting took place, Sabato appeared on MSBNC and stated that Hillary Clinton would win 322 and Trump would win 216 electoral college votes; in fact, Trump won 306 and Clinton won 232.
+Crystal Ball made widespread incorrect predictions in 2016, wrongly predicting the outcome of the presidential race, as well as the outcomes of the Senate and House races.
+The night before voting took place, Sabato appeared on MSNBC and stated that Hillary Clinton would win 322 and Donald Trump would win 216 electoral college votes; in fact, Trump won 306 and Clinton won 232.
 Sabato and his staff summarized the results in an article entitled "Mea Culpa, Mea Culpa, Mea Maxima Culpa".
+Crystal Ball's predictions were more accurate in 2020.
+Crystal Ball predicted Joe Biden would win the presidency with 321 electoral votes to Trump's 217.
+Biden ended up winning 306 to Trump's 232, with North Carolina (15 electoral votes) being Crystal Ball's only incorrectly predicted state.
+In the Senate, Crystal Ball correctly predicted Democrats would regain control, although they predicted flips in Maine and North Carolina which did not materialize.

+Crystal Ball predicted Kamala Harris would defeat Donald Trump in the 2024 presidential election, 276–262 in the Electoral College.
+This forecast was posted one day before the election with an acknowledgment by Crystal Ball that close polling made a forecast difficult to create.
+Trump defeated Harris 312–226 in the Electoral College.